 Federal fiscal year 1989 (FFY 1989) marked the beginning of Maine's transition from a grant program to fund water quality improvement projects to a program financed by the SRF.
 The Maine Municipal Bond Bank (MMBB) is the financial manager of Maine's CWSRF, and the Department of Environmental Protection (DEP) administers the technical aspects of the program and the individual projects funded by it.
 This is the 36th year that Maine has made application to the Environmental Protection Agency (EPA) for a grant to capitalize the state's revolving fund.
-This Intended Use Plan (IUP) identifies the projects that are expected to receive loans from FFY 2024 dollars and funding associated with the Bipartisan Infrastructure Law.
+This Intended Use Plan (IUP) identifies the projects that are expected to receive loans from FFY 2025 dollars and funding associated with the Bipartisan Infrastructure Law.

-On November 15th, 2021, President Biden signed the Bipartisan Infrastructure Law (BIL) which provides additional funding allocations to the CWSRF for the years FFY 2022 through FFY 2026.
-In FFY 2024 the CWSRF will receive Supplemental funding of \$17,604,0001, of which 49%, or \$8,625,960, is principal forgiveness.
+On November 15th, 2021, the Bipartisan Infrastructure Law (BIL) was passed, which provided additional funding allocations to the CWSRF for the years FFY 2022 through FFY 2026.
+In FFY 2025 the CWSRF will receive Supplemental funding of \$19,069,0001, of which 49%, is principal forgiveness.
 States must provide a 20% match to receive the federal dollars authorized.
 This year's State Match will be received from the State Budget.

 The BIL will also provide funding to be used in the treatment of any pollutant that is a perfluoroalkyl or polyfluoroalkyl substance (PFAS) or any pollutant identified by the Environmental Protection Agency Administrator as a contaminant of emerging concern.
-This funding has a five-year projection from FFY 2022 through FFY 2026, the FFY 2024 allotment is \$1,580,1602 for the CWSRF program, of which 100% is principally forgiven.
-The process of awarding these funds is like the Base CWSRF program.
+This funding has a five-year projection from FFY 2022 through FFY 2026, of which 100% is principally forgiven.
+The process of awarding these funds is the same as the Base CWSRF program.

-$^{1} \ BIL \ Supplemental \ Total \ Allotment-604(b) \ Grant=Available \ Funding, \$17,782,000-\$178,000=\$17,604,000$
+1 BIL Supplemental Total Allotment - 604(b) Grant = Available Funding, \$19,069,000

-2 BIL Emerging Contaminants Allotment - 604(b) Grant = Available Funding, \$1,663,000 - \$17,000 = \$1,646,000
+2 BIL Emerging Contaminants Allotment - 604(b) Grant = Available Funding, \$1,722,249

-FFY 2024 is the 16th year that the CWSRF has been authorized to provide additional subsidization to borrowers in the form of loan principal forgiveness.
+FFY 2025 is the 17th year that the CWSRF has been authorized to provide additional subsidization to borrowers in the form of loan principal forgiveness.
 The DEP will be providing affordability principal forgiveness to some applicants as well as incentives of loan principal forgiveness for the development of a climate adaptation plan, a fiscal sustainability plan, or improvements to an existing one, and green project reserve projects.
 The process for awarding loan principal forgiveness is described later in this document.